chris1ance/tsscribb/Factor Analysis/Factor Models.md

 - **Common Component for variable $i$**: $$\mathbf{f}_{t \cdot}^T \boldsymbol{\lambda}_{i \cdot}$$

 - **Exact/Strict Factor Model**: Assumes $\boldsymbol{\Sigma}_e$ is a diagonal matrix.
+    - I.I.D. hypotheses and hypotheses on the diagonality of $\boldsymbol{\Sigma}_e$, which prohibit the cross correlation, are often too strong for economic data.
+This can result in a risk of misspecification.

 - **Approximate Factor Model**: Allows $\boldsymbol{\Sigma}_e$ to be non-diagonal matrix, allowing for weak correlation among idiosyncratic components.
     - Modeling idiosyncratic dynamics might improve forecasts for two reasons: first, we could forecast the idiosyncratic component; second, we could improve the efficiency of the common factor estimates in small samples or in real-time applications in which the cross-sections at the end of the sample are incomplete.
+    - Idiosyncratic components can both be weakly mutually correlated and show little heteroskedasticity.
+    - It is possible to have a weak correlation between the factors and the idiosyncratic components.
+    - In contrast to strict factor models, approximate Factor Models are appropriate for large $N$.

 - **Static Factor Model**: In a static factor model, the relationship between observed variables and latent factors is contemporaneous, with no lag structure in the observation equation.